 Causes of fatty liver unrelated to NAFLD are excessive alcohol use (over 30g for men and 20g for women), drug-induced steatosis (fat deposition), hepatitis C and endocrine conditions.

 Non-obese people affected by NAFLD ("lean NAFLD") - have impaired insulin sensitivity, to be frequently sedentary (life style), to have increased cardiovascular risk and increased liver lipid (production) levels.

-NAFLD is a risk factor for fibrosis, hypertension, chronic kidney disease, atrial fibrillation, myocardial infarction, ischemic stroke and death from cardiovascular causes.
+NAFLD is a risk factor for ischemic stroke, fibrosis, hypertension, chronic kidney disease, atrial fibrillation, myocardial infarction, ischemic stroke and death from cardiovascular causes.
 Liver cancer develops in NASH in the absence of cirrhosis in 45% in the cases.

 The outcome in the broadest possible terms is a composite of gene X gene, environment X environment and gene X environment interactions.
 Identification of the genome I148M PNPLA3 variant as the major common genetic determinant of NAFLD.
 Other moderate effect size variants are TM6SF2, MBOAT7 and GCKR.

 Current gold standard of liver biopsy for diagnosis will be an impractical one.
 Liver enzymes are often within the normal range even in advanced disease.
 Non-invasive tools to stage and grade the severity of metabolic liver disease have been developed.
 MRI and MRE techniques have the best performance.
 Blood-based biomarkers for staging and grading NAFLD are particularly attractive for population level disease screening.